Data architectures (blueprint)

 Data warehouse (Inmon) Enterprise data warehouse — normalized; top-down; single source of truth Enterprise-wide integration; strict consistency requirements BIGDATA.md §1

 Decision guidance: Architecture selection depends on latency requirements, data volume, team structure, analytics use cases, and operational maturity.
-See BIGDATA.md §1 (principles) for the decision framework and governance/quality context in later sections.
+See Big data & data engineering body of knowledge §1 (principles) for the decision framework and governance/quality context in later sections.

-Cross-reference: For pipeline patterns (batch ETL/ELT, CDC, micro-batch) and DataOps practices that implement these architectures, use BIGDATA.md §§3–4.
-Processing engine trade-offs are summarized in technologies/processing-engines.md.
+Cross-reference: For pipeline patterns (batch ETL/ELT, CDC, micro-batch) and DataOps practices that implement these architectures, use Big data & data engineering body of knowledge §§3–4.
+Processing engine trade-offs are summarized in Data processing engines & platforms.

-Medallion and dimensional warehouse rows link to the relevant body-of-knowledge sections in BIGDATA.md; add project-specific star schemas and conformed dimensions in docs/adr/ or modeling appendices as your repo convention requires.
+Medallion and dimensional warehouse rows link to the relevant body-of-knowledge sections in Big data & data engineering body of knowledge; add project-specific star schemas and conformed dimensions in docs/adr/ or modeling appendices as your repo convention requires.

 Keep project-specific data architecture decisions in docs/adr/ and pipeline documentation in docs/development/, not in this file.